BryceMehring/GameEngine/README.md

 To run a game, the command line argument must be set to name of the Game Project that the Game Engine should load first.

-When creating an out of source game plugin, copy or use symbolic links to link the game plugin module into GameEngine/bin.
+When creating an out of source game plugin, copy or use symbolic links to link the game plugin folder 'plugin' into GameEngine/bin.

 ==========